Autocust/ai-chat-widget/README.md

 - `data-initial-message`: The initial message of the chat widget.
 - `data-button-icon`: The icon of the chat widget.
 - `data-position`: The position of the chat widget.

+### Supported Positions

+The `data-position` attribute can be set to one of the following values:

+- `top-left`: Positions the widget in the top-left corner of the page
+- `top-right`: Positions the widget in the top-right corner of the page
+- `bottom-left`: Positions the widget in the bottom-left corner of the page
+- `bottom-right`: Positions the widget in the bottom-right corner of the page (default)

+If no position is specified or an invalid value is provided, the widget will default to the `bottom-right` position.

 ## Development